MateuszMarcisz/TrainingPlan_Horse_riding/README.md

 ### Tests:
 I have made a total of 104 tests for 32 views.
 Sample of testing for main app views:
 ![tests](visualization/tests.png)
-For more details about the tests go to the tests.py file in each of the apps (patataj, accounts, kalendarz).
+For more details about the tests go to the tests.py files in each of the apps (patataj, accounts, kalendarz).

 ### Visualization:
 1. **Homepage:**